Chas McCormick Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.83 team ERA that ranks eighth among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- Rangers pitchers combine to allow 83 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in the league.

+- Eovaldi will look to grab his 10th win when he makes the start for the Rangers, his 17th of the season.
+He is 9-3 with a 2.82 ERA and 101 strikeouts in 105 1/3 innings pitched.

-- The righty's last time out was on Saturday against the New York Yankees, when he threw five innings, surrendering one earned run while allowing three hits.
+- The righty last pitched on Sunday against the New York Yankees, when he threw 5 2/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.